 - Is your science justification complete?
 Does it contain the mandatory three sections mentioned above?
 Do you have a special justification if requesting more than 1 Ms? - Can your programme only be done with (new) INTEGRAL observations?
 Can't it be done using archival data? - Have you filled in the Observations Details Panel for all observations for every source? - If your observation has any scheduling constraints, have you marked it as Fixed Time, and have you provided the details in the PGT form also? - If you propose for a ToO, have you provided the trigger criteria (flux levels, energy range, instrument) and a strategy how to observe it (e.g., one observation using the total time, or several observations distributed over a period of specified time)? - If your proposal is for GRB data, have you supplied the trigger criteria and the time interval of the data you request? - If you are not using the standard rectangular (5×5) dither, have you justified the use of any other pattern? - Could your programme benefit from joint INTEGRAL/XMM-Newton, INTEGRAL-NuSTAR, and/or INTEGRAL/Swift observations (Sections 4.1.8, 4.1.9 and 4.1.10, respectively)?
-If so, have you selected one of them from the drop down list in the Proposal Details panel in PGT? - In case you want to submit a multi-year proposal (Section 1.7), have you checked the appropriate box in PGT?
-Did you fill in the observation times for this AO and the next AO? - Submit a re-confirmation proposal if you want to seek TAC approval of your multi-year observation for the second year. - If you want to obtain data rights on certain sources in the FOV, did you list the sources in the PGT form? - If you want your data to become public immediately, did you renounce the data rights in PGT? - Remember that proposals for observing nearby SNe (see Section 4.1.5 for a definition of "nearby") are not accepted. - Have you checked the latest news on the ISOC web page (http://integral.esac.esa.int/)? - Have you read the entire AO documentation package (see Section 1.3) and are you aware of the most recent updates to it?
+If so, have you selected one of them from the drop down list in the Proposal Details panel in PGT? - In case you want to submit a multi-year proposal (Section 1.5), have you checked the appropriate box in PGT?
+Did you fill in the observation times for this AO and the next AO? - Do you want to seek TAC approval of your multi-year observation for the second year?
+If so, did you submit a re-confirmation proposal? - If you want to obtain data rights on certain sources in the FOV, did you list the sources in the PGT form? - If you want your data to become public immediately, did you renounce the data rights in PGT?